greenelab/deep-review/sections/06_discussion.md

 presented in the final study publications.
 Results by Rajkomar et al. [@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images can boost radiology image classification performance.
-However, due to differences in imaging domains it requires either re-training initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
-Just fine-tuning of top layers led to much lower validation accuracy (81.38 vs 99.5).
+However, due to differences in imaging domains, target task required either re-training the initial model from scratch with special pre-processing or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
+Exclusively fine-tuning top layers led to much lower validation accuracy (81.38 vs 99.5).
-Fine-tuning procedure for the above-mentioned Basset model pre-trained on data from different cell types required not more than one training pass.
-Otherwise the model started overfitting new data [@tag:Kelley2016_basset].
+Fine-tuning procedure for the discussed Basset model pre-trained on data from different cell types required no more than one training pass.
+Otherwise, the model started overfitting new data [@tag:Kelley2016_basset].
-DeepChem framework, discussed above, successfully improved results for low-data drug discovery with one-shot learning, but it was not able to achieve any predictive power with transfer learning on closely related testing tasks from different datasets, clearly demonstrating a limit to the cross-task
+DeepChem framework successfully improved results for low-data drug discovery with one-shot learning, but it was not able to achieve any predictive power with transfer learning on closely related testing tasks from different datasets, clearly demonstrating a limit to the cross-task